What is the global resource scheduler?

 When a workload requests machine pool instances, the global resource scheduler evaluates the request based on user-defined rules.
 It then makes a scheduling decision based on workload priority and available resources.

-You configure the rules for your machine pools with regards to scheduling prioirties, then set complementary rules in the compute config for your workloads.
+You configure the rules for your machine pools with regards to scheduling priorities, then set complementary rules in the compute config for your workloads.
 For example, you can configure the global resource scheduler to reserve up to 25% of the GPUs in a machine pool for development work, but let production jobs or services expand to 100% of GPU capacity when development resources aren't in use.

 How does Anyscale queue workloads?

 If the machine pool doesn't have sufficient machines for a workload, the global resource scheduler places the workload in a first-in, first-out (FIFO) queue.
-The workload state reports as STARTING
+The workload state reports as STARTING or PENDING.
+Workloads can bypass the queue if they're runnable while earlier submissions aren't.

 The scheduler preempts running jobs when a job with higher priority requires resources.
 When preempted, a job enters the queue with the following behaviors: